formlio/forml/docs/workflow/actor.rst

 Decorated Function Actors
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Less verbose option for defining actors is based on wrapping user-defined functions using the :meth:`@wrap.Actor.train <forml.pipeline.wrap.Actor.train>` and/or :meth:`@wrap.Actor.apply
+The less verbose option for defining actors is based on wrapping user-defined functions using the :meth:`@wrap.Actor.train <forml.pipeline.wrap.Actor.train>` and/or :meth:`@wrap.Actor.apply
 <forml.pipeline.wrap.Actor.apply>` decorators from the :ref:`Pipeline Library <pipeline>` (the
 following examples match exactly the functionality as in the native implementations above):